-- (1) Applicants currently in employment (including a part time job) who have difficulty in securing necessary time for your study - (2) Applicants currently in housework, childcare and nursing care who have difficulty in securing necessary time for your study - (3) Applicants who are admitted by "the Phoenix Admission System."
+- (1) Applicants currently in employment (including a part time job) who have difficulty in securing necessary time for your study - (2) Applicants currently in housework, childcare and nursing care who have difficulty in securing necessary time for your study - (3) Individuals with physical disabilities, intellectual disabilities, mental disabilities (including developmental disabilities), or other functional impairments of the mind and body, who find it extremely difficult to secure study time.

+(4) Applicants who are admitted by "the Phoenix Admission System."